ABOUT SEATTLE PUBLIC THEATER

-For more than three decades, actors, directors, audiences and students with a passion for exceptional theater have found a home at Seattle Public Theater, on the shores of Green Lake, in the historic bathhouse.
-Today, we’re building on our past and broadening our reach to make theater that speaks to life in this moment, and life our city, as never before.
+For more than three decades, actors, directors, and audiences with a passion for exceptional theater have found a home at Seattle Public Theater on the shores of Green Lake in the historic bathhouse.
+We were established as a 501(c)(3) nonprofit on June 27, 1989; today, we’re building on our past and broadening our reach to make theater that speaks to life in this moment.

-With co-artistic directors Kelly Kitchens and Annie Lareau charting our course, and with guidance and support from our board of directors, we’re transforming from a neighborhood theater to a vital arts center whose productions and programming extend beyond North Seattle and into citywide, national and global conversations.
+With co-artistic directors Kelly Kitchens and Annie Lareau charting our course, and with guidance and support from our board of directors, we have transformed a neighborhood theater to a vital arts center whose productions and programming extend beyond North Seattle and into citywide, national, and global conversations.

-An inclusive, intellectually curious community that actively engages with ideas and people.
+An inclusive community that actively engages with ideas and people.

 Seattle Public Theater produces compelling and socially relevant theater to spark conversation and ignite empathy.